-Public Safety officers routinely check lighting on campus during regularly assigned patrols.
+University Police Officers routinely check lighting on campus during regularly assigned patrols.
 When they find lights that are out or dim, they initiate a work order for Facilities Management (FM).
 FM maintains university facilities with safety and security in mind.
-University officers and FM work closely together to identify any broken doors, windows, locks, lights, or other hazards.
+University Police Officers and FM work closely together to identify any broken doors, windows, locks, lights, or other campus housing for statistical purposes only.
+AU does not own the Frequency apartments nor is the building physically located on campus.
+Leasing of Frequency Apartments by American University began in 2019.

+2The Department of Education released guidance in June 2016 which defined reasonably contiguous geographic area to be an area within one mile of an on campus property.
+Based on this guidance, the apartments leased directly through AU as well as the common areas within the Frequency Apartments are now considered onhazards.
 These items receive expedited maintenance action.
-We encourage all members of the university to promptly report any unsafe facility conditions by calling 2FIX at 202-885-2349 to reach the Facilities Information Center.
-Individuals can report any conditions that cause concern about personal safety and property protection to Public Safety by calling 202-885-2527.
-Public Safety personnel regularly inspect campus facilities to assess potential risks and make recommendations for improvement.
+We encourage all members of the University to promptly report any unsafe facility conditions by calling 2FIX at (202)885-2349 to reach the Facilities Information Center.
+Individuals can report any conditions that cause concern about personal safety and property protection to University Police by calling (202)885- 2527.
+University Police personnel regularly inspect campus facilities to assess potential risks and make recommendations for improvement.